pwdel/Solar-Arduino-Honeybee/README.md

 #### Accomplishing the Automatic Authentication

-1. Generate keys on the Yun via:
+* Generate keys on the Yun via:

 > dropbearkey -t rsa -f ~/.ssh/id_rsa

-2. Change the format for a standard SSH server
+* Change the format for a standard SSH server

 > dropbearkey -y -f ~/.ssh/id_rsa | grep "^ssh-rsa" >> authorized_keys

-3. SCP the authorized_keys to the VPS
+* SCP the authorized_keys to the VPS

+> scp authorized_keys user@webhost: ~/.ssh/authorized_keys

-4. Set file permissions to 600
+* Set file permissions to 600

-5. Logged on to the Yun, test the SSH function to see if it asks for a password.
+* Logged on to the Yun, test the SSH function to see if it asks for a password.
 If the following does not ask you for a password, it works!
 If not, something is wrong.

 > root@user:~#  ssh user@webhost -i /root/.ssh/id_rsa

-6. Automate the RSYNC function: the following needs to go into a cron job for a regular update.
+* Automate the RSYNC function: the following needs to go into a cron job for a regular update.

 > rsync -avz -e "ssh -i /root/.ssh/id_rsa"
 > user@webhost:~# somefilehere.txt somefilehere.txt